-8 Designated Safeguarding Lead (DSL) - Roles and Responsibilities6
+6.1 Designated Safeguarding Lead (DSL) - Roles And Responsibilities

-8.1 Keeping Children Safe in Education September 2020, Annex B, outlines specific responsibilities of the DSL (A member of the School's Leadership Team) and their responsibilities within this role.
-Our designated safeguarding lead will take lead responsibility for safeguarding and child protection (including online safety).
-Their key areas of responsibilities include: -
+Keeping Children Safe in Education September 2022, Annex C, outlines specific responsibilities of a DSL (A member of the School's Leadership Team) and their responsibilities within this role.
+Our lead DSL will take lead responsibility for safeguarding and child protection (including online safety).
+This is also explicit in their job description.
+We also have a number of deputy designated safeguarding leads who are trained to the same standard and provide the same level of support.
+Their key areas of responsibilities include:-